tsusanto/gt/_posts/2025-02-22-tofu-vege-soup.md

 I woke up this morning well rested and feeling content.
 This house is such a joy to wake up to, Greg always keeps it so clean and clutter free.
 I often start my day with a 10 minute meditation, and some stretching.

 We are both lucky to have a fully remote chill jobs, which means we rarely feel rushed for the entire day, pretty much every day including weekdays.
-This to me is true luxury.
+I have the time to cook healthy delicious meals.
+All these to me, is true luxury.

 We overindulged last night on the pork belly with ssamjang wraps and beer, today a simple tofu soup with vegetables seemed like the perfect little lunch.